fergarrui/secaudit-sonar-plugin/README.md

 [Plugin under construction]

 A plugin to highlight dangerous/suspicious parts of the code to help security auditors.
-It is marking useful security audit points that may not necessarily be vulnerabilities or bugs. the aim of this plugin is to detect areas of the code where a manual or visual review should be done.
+It is marking useful security audit points that may not necessarily be vulnerabilities or bugs.
+The aim of this plugin is to detect areas of the code where a manual or visual review should be done.

 ### Instalation